How to beat post-holiday blues

 woman sleeping on stack of books and laptop

 It’s January!!
 We did it.
 We made it through all of last year and even through the hustle and bustle of the holidays.
 For some, this time of year is exciting!
 They have their New Year’s resolutions and feel as though they are starting afresh with a new lease on life.
-For others, it can be a bit depressing though.
+For others, though, it can be a bit depressing.
 We think about the things we didn’t get done last year that we just KNEW we would.
 Maybe we think about things or people we lost.
 Whatever the reason for your post-holiday blues I have some tips to help you beat them, and even better, they don’t have to cost you a thing.

 Here are some simple tips to use this winter that may help lift your spirits: